generic-matrix/node-js-cuda/README.md

 cd node-js-cuda && node index.js
    ```

-## Make sure to make it run we need to update the following as it may be machine specific :
+## Make sure to make it run we need to update the following directory as it may be machine specific :

  ```"sources": [ "main.cpp",'/content/node-js-cuda/test.o'],```